NFL Hall of Fame

 He later became a legendary head coach, leading the 1985 Bears to a dominant Super Bowl win.
 Known for his intensity, leadership, and no-nonsense style, Ditka is one of just two people ever inducted into the Hall of Fame as both a player and a Super Bowl-winning head coach.
 His legacy is built on toughness, excellence, and transforming the way tight ends are used in the NFL.

-Ditka's Awards and Records
+Ditka's Awards and Honors

 • Super Bowl champion (VI)